ialtoobi/alertViewX/README.md

 # iAltoobi-alertViewX

-Easy tool helps iOS Developers to designs apps fast!
+an extantion helps iOS Developers to call alert from anywhere on app!

 Created By: @ialtoobi